Cat Zoomies: Why Do Cats Get The Zoomies?

 What Do I Do About Cat Zoomies?

-Chances are if you’re here, you’re either just curious about the zoomies or you’ve got a case of the cat zoomies that’s bothering you.
-While every situation is different and the solution ultimately depends on the underlying cause, there are some steps you can take to address the zoomies.
+If you’re here, you’re either just curious about the zoomies or you’ve got a case of the cat zoomies that’s bothering you.
+While every situation is different and the solution depends on the underlying cause, there are some steps you can take to address the zoomies.
 It may not completely eliminate them, but you can at least reduce their severity or address any of the aspects of them that are really bothering you.

 Play With Your Cat (Strategically)